This article was first published on 17 February 2022.

 Now that you know the basics of choosing the right body exfoliator, these are the best options you have in Singapore.

 You can use a sponge to exfoliate too!
-This one from Daily Concepts (SGD14.90) is made with a natural exfoliant called Konjac root, which has been used in Japanese beauty treatments to exfoliate and balance the skin's pH levels.
-It's also infused with detoxifying bamboo charcoal to purify and further exfoliate your skin.
+This one from Daily Concepts (SGD15.05) is made with a natural exfoliant called Konjac root, which has been used in Japanese beauty treatments to exfoliate and balance the skin's pH levels.
+It comes in variants like charcoal and turmeric for more exfoliating and nourishing perks.

 After exfoliating, don't forget to apply a body moisturiser to keep your skin hydrated and protected.